Study 📖

 FAQ

-Q3: Will the Epoch cycle change?
+Q3: Will Epoch intervals remain fixed?